 The United States is only one piece of the AI-regulation map, and for most enterprises it is not even the strictest piece.
 The European Union now operates under the world's first comprehensive AI statute.
-The United Kingdom is rolling out a pro-innovation, sector-by-sector framework anchored by its AI Safety Institute.
-Canada is phasing in AIDA, mandating impact assessments for high-impact AI.
-Australia, Japan, Singapore, South Korea, and Brazil are each in the late drafting stages of their own regimes.
+The United Kingdom is rolling out a pro-innovation, sector-by-sector framework anchored by its AI Security Institute.
+South Korea's AI Basic Act took effect in January 2026, and Japan passed its AI Promotion Act in 2025.
+China already enforces a stack of generative-AI and content-labeling rules.
+Canada's federal AIDA bill lapsed in early 2025, while Australia, Singapore, and Brazil each sit at a different point between voluntary frameworks and pending legislation.
 Any business serving customers across borders eventually has to track three or four jurisdictions in parallel, not just one.

-This page summarises the three frameworks our coverage spans today — EU AI Act, UK, and Canada — with deep links into each region.
-15 EU member states are tracked individually for country-specific enforcement quirks; UK and Canada each have a single national page.
+This page covers the major non-US jurisdictions — the EU AI Act, the UK, Canada, China, Japan, South Korea, Australia, Singapore, and Brazil — with deep links into each region.
+15 EU member states are tracked individually for country-specific enforcement quirks; each non-EU country has its own national page.

 European Union — the EU AI Act